Melampyrum nemorosum

-Melampyrum nemorosum is an herbaceous flowering plant in the family Orobanchaceae.
+Wood cow-wheat (Melampyrum nemorosum) is an herbaceous flowering plant in the family Orobanchaceae.
 It is native to Europe.
-In Sweden it is called natt och dag.
-(Night and Day) In Russia it is called Ivan-da-Marya.
-(Ivan and Maria) a Christianisation of the traditional Slavic Kupalo-da-Mavka (Kupalo-and-Mavka).
+In Sweden it is called natt och dag (Night and Day).
+In Russia it is called Ivan-da-Marya (Ivan and Maria), a Christianisation of the traditional Slavic Kupalo-da-Mavka (Kupalo-and-Mavka).

 This is an annual plant.
 The new leaves are blue, turning green as they mature.
 They are usually toothed at the bases.